Frequently Asked Questions

 Yes.
 All our scholarships are for four years.

-For example, if a student receives a full scholarship award and elects to attend Naugatuck Valley Community College for the first two years, then the Deeley Foundation would pay the full annual tuition for the first two academic years.
-If the student subsequently transfers to the University of Connecticut for the final two years, the Deeley Foundation would increase the award to cover the annual tuition costs (up to $12,000) for the student’s last two academic years.
+For example, if a student receives a full scholarship award and elects to attend a Community College for the first two years, then the Deeley Foundation would pay the full annual tuition for the first two academic years.
+If the student subsequently transfers to Southern Connecticut State University for the final two years, the Deeley Foundation would increase the award to cover up to the annual tuition costs for the student’s last two academic years.

 return to questions

-DOES THE DEELEY FOUNDATION HAVE MATCHING OR PARTNERSHIP AGREEMENTS WITH COLLEGES AND UNIVERSITIES?
+DOES THE DEELEY FOUNDATION HAVE DOLLAR-FOR-DOLLAR MATCHING PARTNERSHIP AGREEMENTS WITH COLLEGES AND UNIVERSITIES?

-The net effect to the student is that he/she can receive a scholarship from the Deeley Foundation and that scholarship award is funded jointly by the Deeley Foundation and the participating university.
+The net effect on the student is that he/she can receive a scholarship from the Deeley Foundation, and that scholarship award is funded jointly by the Deeley Foundation and the participating university.
 This matching or partnering process is transparent to the student and is administered by the Deeley Foundation.

 These scholarships are available to students without regard to any specific financial need criteria.